tetracorp/dungeons-of-avalon/docs/_posts/2019-06-14-race-and-class.md

 4. The German name for wizard is "der Hexer", which would be more accurately translated as "warlock".
 5. The human race description describes them as like "Armold S.", a reference to actor and bodybuilder Arnold Schwarzenegger.
+The _Dungeons of Avalon II_ manual corrects the spelling to "Arnold S."

 ### Deleted classes